AllSpiceIO/generate-bom/README.md

     part_attributes:
       - "Part Number"
       - "_name"
-    # This will remove all rows where the part number has "TP" anywhere in it,
+    # This will remove all rows where the part number has either "TP", "MTG" or
-    # i.e. will remove all the test points.
+    # "FID" anywhere in it, i.e. will remove all the test points, mounting
+    # holes and fiducials.
-    remove_rows_matching: "TP"
+    remove_rows_matching: "TP|MTG|FID"
 ```

 Since this is a regular expression, you can make fairly complex filters.
 You